Cofitachequi: Description

 There were three levels of political power at Cofitachequi.
-The orata was a lesser noble, seemingly in charge a village or a few villages.
+The orata was a lesser noble, seemingly in charge of a village or a few villages.
 The mico was a great noble who occupied one of the administrative centers of the chiefdom, presumably complete with a mound.
 Above these was the gran cacique, the great chief or paramount chief.
 Lesser officials were ynihas, or ynanaes, who were chiefs' assistants, perhaps comparable to magistrates.
 The yatikas were interpreters and spokesmen.
-The culture of Cofitachequi was a variant of the Lamar culture that was broadly comparable to the people of Ocute in Georgia.
+The culture of Cofitachequi was a variant of the Lamar culture that was broadly comparable to that of the people of Ocute in Georgia.

 The people of Cofitachequi are often described as Muskogean speakers, but that is not certain.
 The area of influence of Cofitachequi probably included Siouan and Iroquoian (Cherokee) speakers.
 Linguist Blair A. Rudes analyzed sixteenth-century placenames from Cofitachique/Canos to Xualla.
 Rudes used the term Cofitachique in a broad sense to include all the towns that are supposed to have been part of the Cofitacheque chiefdom, or that were allies.
 He shows that previous attempts to use recorded placenames to identify the sixteenth-century inhabitants with eighteenth-century tribes have been flawed:

 "Previous research on the etymology of place names from Cofitchequi might best be characterized as long on speculation and short on rigor.
 While etymologies have been proposed for many of the place names, few stand up to careful review.
 Unfortunately, the weaknesses in prior analyses have not prevented researchers from using the results to draw sweeping conclusions about the ethnic and linguistic composition of the area.
 Rudes goes on to suggest that while Booker, Hudson, and Rankin follow John Swanton's proposal that “Muskogean-speaking people were a major constituent of the population”, a careful analysis of the evidence does not support that conclusion."

 Though Hudson et al. put forward several place names in the Cofitachequi orbit as Muskogean, Rudes finds only one to be of Muskogean origin, that of Talimeco/Talomeco.
 But this name, he argues, is likely not an indigenous place name, but a descriptive name given by a Muskogean speaking interpreter.
 The name simply means a town wherein a chief resides or chiefs’ town.
 Therefore, of all the sixteenth-century placenames recorded for towns from Cofitachequi to Guasili, Rudes concludes that none, based on linguistic evidence, appear to have been Muskogean towns.